Skip to content

 Selected Cases

-• A v B & Anor [2020], TCC – Acting for the Claimant property owner and its insurers in a subrogated recovery for losses arising out of the destruction of a stately home.
+• National Trust for Places of Historic Interest and Outstanding Natural Beauty v Cuffe PLC & Anor [2020], TCC – acting for the Claimant property owner and its insurers in a subrogated recovery for losses arising out of the destruction of a stately home (led by Andrew Rigney KC).

-• 2 Entertain & Ors v Sony DADC [2019], TCC – Acting for the Defendant warehouse-owner in this claim for damages following a catastrophic fire set during the London Riots.
-Caroline was led by Ben Quiney QC and represented Sony at all stages of proceedings, culminating in a 14 day trial in the TCC.
+• 2 Entertain & Ors v Sony DADC [2019], TCC – acting for the Defendant warehouse-owner in this claim for damages following a catastrophic fire set during the London Riots.
+Caroline represented Sony at all stages of proceedings, culminating in a 14 day trial in the TCC (led by Ben Quiney KC).

-• TRW & Anor v Whirlpool & Ors [2019], TCC – Acting for a freehold owner of premises destroyed by a fire caused by a defective white goods product.
-Quantum exceeds £9m.
-Caroline is being led by Andrew Rigney QC.
+• TRW & Anor v Whirlpool & Ors [2019], TCC – acting for a freehold owner of premises destroyed by a fire caused by a defective white goods product.
+Quantum exceeded £9m (led by Andrew Rigney KC).

-• C v D [2019] – Acting for the Respondent in confidential arbitration proceedings concerning a large fire at industrial premises in the UAE.
-Caroline is being led by Andrew Rigney QC.
+• Acting for the Respondent in confidential arbitration proceedings concerning a large fire at industrial premises in the UAE (led by Andrew Rigney KC).

-• X v Y [2017] – Acting for the Claimant in confidential arbitration proceedings arising out of a residential development in central London where damage had occurred as a result of basement excavation works at a neighbouring property.
+• Acting for the Claimant in confidential arbitration proceedings arising out of a residential development in central London where damage had occurred as a result of basement excavation works at a neighbouring property (led by Crispin Winser KC).

-• Tideland Ltd v Westminster City Council [2015], TCC – A £multi-million claim for tree root induced subsidence and raising difficult issues of quantum as well as liability.
-Caroline was led by Muhammed Haque QC.
+• Tideland Ltd v Westminster City Council [2015], TCC – a £multi-million claim for tree root induced subsidence and raising difficult issues of quantum as well as liability.

-• Chliaifchtein v Wainbridge Estates Belgravia Ltd [2015], TCC – Acting for the Defendant in a claim for nuisance and also involving complex issues under the Party Wall etc Act 1996.
-Caroline was led by Michael Curtis QC and instructed with Crispin Winser and Michele de Gregorio.
+• Chliaifchtein v Wainbridge Estates Belgravia Ltd [2015], TCC – acting for the Defendant in a claim for nuisance and also involving complex issues under the Party Wall etc Act 1996 (led by Michael Curtis KC).

-• Various Claimants v Lancashire County Developments Limited [2014], TCC – Acting for the defendant in several £multi-million claims arising from a catastrophic fire at a business park.
-Caroline was led by Graham Eklund QC and instructed with Miles Harris.
+• Various Claimants v Lancashire County Developments Limited [2014], TCC – acting for the defendant in several £multi-million claims arising from a catastrophic fire at a business park. (led by Graham Eklund KC).

-• Amlin Corporate Member Ltd & Ors v Oriental Assurance Company [2014] EWCA Civ 1135 – Acting for the Defendant at trial and on appeal in this major international reinsurance case concerning the correct interpretation and application of a typhoon warranty.
-Caroline was led by Roger Ter Haar QC and was sole junior.
+• Amlin Corporate Member Ltd & Ors v Oriental Assurance Company [2014] EWCA Civ 1135 – acting for the Defendant at trial and on appeal in this major international reinsurance case concerning the correct interpretation and application of a typhoon warranty (led by Roger Ter Haar KC).

 News